-Once the inherent risk is identified, we evaluate how successfully suppliers manage these risks through third-party ethical audits or Lovering Foods CSR department site visits.
-In 2022, we achieved 100% coverage of our suppliers in third party ethical audits or Lovering Foods CSR visits.
+Once the inherent risk is identified, we evaluate how successfully suppliers manage these risks through third-party ethical audits and Lovering Foods CSR department site visits.
+In 2022/23, we achieved 100% coverage of our suppliers in third party ethical audits.